Communities

 Coaching and Consulting

-We offer onsite and virtual educational coaching to help schools and districts integrate Restorative Practices in ways that align with their unique needs.
-There is no single path to implementation, so our coaching is fully customized to the goals and context of each school community.
-In partnership with school leadership teams, we provide resources, develop tailored mentoring plans for individuals and small groups, serve as a strategic thought partner, and consult on circle facilitation and restorative responses.
+We offer onsite and virtual coaching to help all kinds of groups integrate Restorative Practices in ways that align with their needs.
+Our coaching is fully customized to the goals and needs of each community.
+In partnership with you, we provide resources, develop tailored plans for individuals and small groups, serve as a strategic thought partner, and consult on circle facilitation and restorative responses.

-Coaching may occur one-on-one, in small groups, in co-teaching pairs, or with full teams.
+Coaching may occur one-on-one or in small groups.
 It often includes modeling practices in real time, conducting observations with actionable feedback, and supporting the planning and reflection necessary for effective circles and restorative interventions.

 Presentations